robbert-harms/MDT/docs/install.rst

         python3-matplotlib python3-six python3-yaml \
         python3-argcomplete libpng-dev libfreetype6-dev libxft-dev

-and then install MOT with:
+and then install MDT with:

 .. code-block:: bash

     $ sudo pip3 install mdt

 This might recompile a few packages to use the latest versions.
+Note that ``python3-nibabel`` may need NeuroDebian to be available on your machine.
+An alternative is to use ``pip3 install nibabel`` instead.
 After installation please continue with the section `Initialization`_ below.

 *******